dovpanda-dev/dovpanda/README.md

 # dovpanda
 ## Directions OVer PANDAs

-Directions overlay for working with pandas in an analysis environment.
+Directions are hints and tips for using pandas in an analysis environment. dovpanda is an overlay for working with pandas in an analysis environment.
 If you think your task is common enough, it probably is, and Pandas probably has a built-in solution. dovpanda is an overlay module that tries to understand what you are trying to do with your data, and help you find easier ways to write your code.

 ## Usage
+### Hints
-The basic usage of `dovpanda` is very east. you just import it after you import pandas
+The basic usage of `dovpanda` is its hints mechanism, which is very easy and out-of-the-box.
+Just import it after you import pandas
 ```python
 import pandas as pd
 import dovpanda
 ```
 This is it.
-From now on you can expect `dovpanda` to come with helpful directions while you are writing you code.
+From now on you can expect `dovpanda` to come with helpful hints while you are writing you code.

 ### Example
 ```python